glanceapp/community-widgets/widgets/qbittorrent-stats-by-danzkigg/README.md

 3. Under the Authentication section, check the box for "Bypass authentication for clients in whitelisted IP subnets".

 4. In the text box, add the IP address or subnet of where **Glance** is running.
 For example, if your entire local network is 192.168.1.x, you can add 192.168.1.0/24.
-     -  **Note for Docker Users:** If you are running Glances in a Docker container (not using network_mode: host), qBittorrent will see requests coming from Docker's internal IP address.
+     -  **Note for Docker Users:** If you are running Glance in a Docker container (not using network_mode: host), qBittorrent will see requests coming from Docker's internal IP address.
 You must whitelist your Docker network's subnet.
-You can find this by running docker network inspect bridge and looking for the "Subnet" value (e.g., 172.17.0.0/16).
+You can find this by running ```docker network inspect bridge``` and looking for the "Subnet" value (e.g., 172.17.0.0/16).

 5. Click Save.